asmuth/clip/doc/collect_via_http.md

 To send the above request with curl:

-    $ curl -X POST -d "cpu-utilization{hostname=machine83,datacenter=ams1}:0.642" localhost:8080/metrics
+    $ curl -X POST -d "cpu-utilization{hostname=machine83,datacenter=ams1}:0.642" localhost:8080/api/v1/insert

-For more information on the format see the [Sample Formats](/documentation/sample-format) page.
+For more information on the format see the [Input Formats](/documentation/sample-format) page.